ogivuk/learning/tdd-django/README.md

     * common
         * keys
             * Keys - a class that allows the use of special keys, such as Enter.

+### Web Design
+#### REST
+* Representational State Transfer (REST) is an approach to web design that’s usually used to guide the design of web-based APIs.
+* REST suggests to have a URL structure that matches the data structure
+* A convention: URLs without a trailing slash are "action" URLs which modify the database.

 ## Recommended Readings
 * [Mark Pilgrim, Dive Into Python](http://www.diveintopython.net/)